Fuminori Toyasaki

 Accepting New Graduate Students

-Dr. Toyasaki has been conducting research in the area of sustainable supply chain designs involving environmental and disaster/emergency issues.
-Specifically, his research interests are medical supply chains, closed-loop supply chains, humanitarian logistics, and data analysis of innovation partnerships.
-His works have been published in leading academic journals (e.g., FT50) and recorded high citation counts.
+Dr. Toyasaki has been conducting research in supply chain management involving pharmaceutical, environmental, or disaster/emergency issues.
+Specifically, his research interests are drug research and development (R&D), vaccine production and procurement, closed-loop supply chains, humanitarian logistics, and data analysis of innovation partnerships.
+His works have been published in leading academic journals (e.g., the FT50 Journals List) and recorded high citation counts.
 His research projects have been consistently successful in his applications for external funding (NSERC and CIHR) as Principal Investigator.

 Degrees